10 Conditions That are Commonly Misdiagnosed as Pink Eye

 Also Read: Antioxidant For Tired Eyes

-Pink eye is common and looks in a way that many red-eye issues get mistaken as conjunctivitis quickly.
+Pink or red eye is common and looks in a way that many red-eye issues get mistaken as conjunctivitis quickly.

 1. Blepharitis

 Blepharitis is inflammation of the eyelid edges.
 It causes redness, itching, and flaky skin around the lashes, which can look a lot like pink eye.
-But unlike conjunctivitis, blepharitis often comes with swelling of the eyelid and crusting or oily flakes on your eyelids and may affect both eyes chronically.
+But unlike bacterial conjunctivitis, blepharitis often comes with swelling of the eyelid, eye discharge and crusting or oily flakes on your eyelids, which helps distinguish it from bacterial conjunctivitis.
+Blepharitis may affect both eyes chronically.

 Treatment: Warm compresses and gentle eyelid cleaning can help you.
 Antibiotics may be needed for bacterial blepharitis.